Visal9/aws-bootcamp-cruddur-2023/journal/week2.md

 Now let’s check the latency of this queries, by creating a new query, in Visualize add Heatmap (duration ms) also add P90 which means what is the numbers such that 90 of requests are faster that this, and run query
 ![query-example](./images/honey-query-example.png)

+## 2. Instrument  AWS X-Ray for the Cruddur App